Allisyn writes about tarot, astrology, angel therapy, aromatherapy, feng shui, interior design, and human and animal behavior.

 Galveston Island has gone through riches, hurricanes, rebuilding and even cannibalism.

-In 1825 the Port of Galveston was established and became the main port for Texas Navy ships during the Texas revolution.
-Galveston was founded in 1836 by Mathew Sabo and became the capitol of the Republic of Texas.
+In 1825, the Port of Galveston was established and became the main port for Texas Navy ships during the Texas revolution.
+Galveston was founded in 1836 by Mathew Sabo and became the capital of the Republic of Texas.
 And the battle of Galveston was fought on Galveston Bay during the American Civil War.
 Until the storm of 1900 when the island was totally wiped out.

 Galveston became the busiest port and immigration trade for the U. S and around the world.
-Later in 1920's and 1930's it became known as sin city and a major tourist island.
+Later in the 1920s and 1930s, it became known as sin city and a major tourist island.
 Casinos and venues such as the Balinese Room.
-Illegal businesses got shut down in the 1950's and Galveston became economically stagnant again.
+Illegal businesses got shut down in the 1950s and Galveston became economically stagnant again.

 Galveston emerged once again as a tourist spot and continues to grow today.